verrazzano/docs/content/en/docs/guides/migrate/integrate/opensearch/_index.md

 </div>
 {{< /clipboard >}}

-Once node Certificate is created, you can update `spec.security.tls.transport.secret.name` field in the OpenSearchCluster with the `opensearch-node-cert` secret that contains the node certificate.
+After the node Certificate is created, you can update the `spec.security.tls.transport.secret.name` field in the OpenSearchCluster with the `opensearch-node-cert` secret that contains the node certificate.

-### Create OpenSearch Dashboards Certificate
+### Create OpenSearch Dashboards certificate

-Apply the following `Certificate` resource to create the OpenSearch Dashboards Certificate to allow communication from OpenSearch Dashboards to OpenSearch nodes.
+Apply the following `Certificate` resource to create the OpenSearch Dashboards certificate to allow communication from OpenSearch Dashboards to OpenSearch nodes.
 This will create OpenSearch Dashboards certificate in `opensearch-dashboards-cert` secret.

 {{< clipboard >}}
 <div class="highlight">